tcman2000/Chess/README.md

 This project is the final ruby project for The Odin Project.
 The goal is to recreate the classical game of chess using Ruby.
+This project will also implement the practices of Test Driven Development and git mechanics such as branching.

 Components